Guide to the South Waterfront Neighborhood in Portland, Oregon

 The initial greenway parks master plan calls for $25 million in improvements to the Willamette Greenway.
 South Waterfront’s greenway (along the river) is eventually supposed to run from the Marquam Bridge south to just beyond the Old Spaghetti Factory.
 The first phase will run from Gibbs Street to Lane Street and parallel to the area’s first condo towers and includes trails and habitat view areas.
 The master plan for the first phase includes a pier and a kayak boat launch.

-Elizabeth Caruthers Park is a 2.14 acre park that features an open lawn area for performances, an urban garden, boardwalks, a water feature, bike racks, public art and streetscape improvements.
-There is also a naturalized landscape with a storm water retention system.
+Elizabeth Caruthers Park is a 2.14-acre park that features an open lawn area for performances, an urban garden, boardwalks, a water feature, bike racks, public art and streetscape improvements.
+There is also a naturalized landscape with a stormwater retention system.
 The park is named for Elizabeth Caruthers, one of the early settlers of Southwest Portland in the 1850s.

-A cobblestone path to the river was completed when they constructed the Meriwether townhomes and it opens to an asphalt pathway along the river which is about 300 yards long.
-Connecting the path to the Gov. Tom McCall Waterfront Park to the north will not be easy as the path will have to cross over the Zidell Marine (shipbuilder) land plus other industrial land to the north of the marine.
-Connecting the trail to the Willamette Park to the south and to Gov. Tom McCall Waterfront Park in the north would mean bikers, runners, and walkers could travel about 4-5 miles along the west side of the Willamette River.
+A cobblestone path to the river was completed when they constructed the Meriwether townhomes, and it opens to an asphalt pathway along the river which is about 300 yards long.
+Connecting the path to the Gov. Tom McCall Waterfront Park to the north will not be easy as the path will have to cross over the Zidell Marine (shipbuilder) land and other industrial land to the north of the marine.
+Connecting the trail to the Willamette Park to the south and Gov. Tom McCall Waterfront Park in the north would mean bikers, runners, and walkers could travel about 4-5 miles along the west side of the Willamette River.
 The pathway would start at the Steel Bridge to the north and go all the way to the Sellwood Bridge to the south.
-Hopefully the planners have this in mind.
+Hopefully, the planners have this in mind.